 This is a voluntary, supplemental retirement plan provided in accordance with Section 457 of the Internal Revenue Code.
 It allows eligible employees to defer and invest income on a pretax basis to be withdrawn at a later date, usually at retirement.
 The System has administered the Plan since 1987.
-Fifteen companies have agreed to provide investment services for the State's deferred compensation program.
-The System is the trustee for deferred compensation assets totaling \$27.9 million; provider companies hold the remaining plan assets of \$89.5 million in custodial accounts for the exclusive benefit of participants and their beneficiaries.
-Plan assets increased 18.4% from last year, a reflection of the recovery in the investment markets.
-Approximately 9,300 employees participate in this program, which is a 6.3% increase over last year.
+Fourteen companies have agreed to provide investment services for the State's deferred compensation program.
+The System is the trustee for deferred compensation assets totaling \$37.3 million; provider companies hold the remaining plan assets of \$108.5 million in custodial accounts for the exclusive benefit of participants and their beneficiaries.
+Approximately 8,100 employees participate in this program.